anushpranav/Trisect-Event-RSVP-Manager/README.md

-# Event RSVP Manager
+# Trisect RSVP Manager

-A comprehensive web application for managing event RSVPs with features like one-click RSVP, automatic reminders, QR codes, and detailed analytics.
+A modern web application for managing event RSVPs with a beautiful, wide UI, one-click RSVP, password reset, inline QR codes in emails, analytics, and more.

 ## Features

-✅ **One-click RSVP** – Guests can confirm their attendance instantly, with no account needed
+✅ **One-click RSVP** – Guests can confirm attendance instantly, no account needed
-✅ **Automatic reminders** – Sends alerts to ensure guests don't forget to RSVP or attend
+✅ **Automatic reminders** – Sends alerts so guests don't forget to RSVP or attend
 ✅ **Easy updates** – Attendees can change their response or meal preference anytime
-✅ **Organizer dashboard** – A clear and organized way to track RSVPs and guest details
+✅ **Organizer dashboard** – Track RSVPs, guests, and analytics in a wide, modern UI
-✅ **QR codes and links** – Makes it easy to share invitations
+✅ **QR codes and links** – Share invitations with unique links and inline QR codes in emails
+✅ **Password reset** – Secure "Forgot Password" flow for organizers
-✅ **Guest insights** – Helps organizers understand RSVP trends for better planning
+✅ **Guest insights** – Visual analytics and response trends
+✅ **Custom event fields** – Meal options, dress code, and more
+✅ **Mobile-friendly** – Responsive design for all devices

 ## Tech Stack